Skip to content

 • GitHub repo URL for your EDA project (e.g., github.com/YOURUSERNAME/eda-assignment)

-• 5+ visualizations in figures/ (3 EDA + 2 Graph Gallery picks)
+• 5+ visualizations in figures/ (3 EDA + 2 gallery picks)

-• Confusion matrix heatmaps for both models
+• Confusion matrix charts for both models

 • Blog post live on your Quarto site